-Roger Beck (Chairman – Public), Peter Wilkinson (Badminton), Gary Calam (Tennis), Trevor Howson (Public), Ji Mukherjee (Cricket), Warren Burnett (Rugby), Clive Carroll (Football), Bev Bruce (Fitness), Adam Cox (Public), Andy Solloway (North Yorkshire County Council), Chris Harbron (Craven District Council), Aidan Higgins (Skipton Town Council) and Ruksana Mahmood (Public Co-Opted).
+Roger Beck (Chairman – Public), Ruksana Mahmood (Vice-Chair, Public Co-Opted), Peter Wilkinson (Badminton), Gary Calam (Tennis), Trevor Howson (Public), Ji Mukherjee (Cricket), Warren Burnett (Rugby), Clive Carroll (Football), Bev Bruce (Fitness), Adam Cox (Public), Andy Solloway (North Yorkshire County Council), Chris Harbron (Craven District Council) and Aidan Higgins (Skipton Town Council).

 Full Planning Permission for Four Indoor Tennis Courts, together with ancillary extensions, to the rear of Skipton Tennis Centre Clubhouse, was granted on 9 September 2019.
 This exciting new development is likely to cost in the region of £1 million.
 Negotiations are on-going, notably with the Lawn Tennis Association and Craven District Council (the latter in respect of allocated Section 106 Agreement money) for Three Indoor Courts.
 The 4th Court is likely to be used for Gymnastics and a Climbing Wall, and separate fund raising has already commenced for this part of the proposed development.